jasonmccreary/git-trim/README.md

 git trim -u
     # Removes local branches not tracking a remote branch

+git trim --reset[=remote]
+    # Removes all local branches except those existing on remote which defaults to "origin" (requires confirmation)

 git trim --all
 git trim -a
     # Removes all local branches except the current branch (requires confirmation)